How to Become a Participating Landlord

-A tenant may approach you with a Voucher or you can list your available unit/s for our tenants to view.
+1. Find a tenant: A tenant may approach you with a Voucher or you can list your available unit/s for our tenants to view (seeGo Section8 below).

-Even though a family is determined by the DuPage Housing Authority to be eligible for the program, the owner must approve the family as a suitable renter.
-The DHA knows that the owner has approved the family when a Request for Tenancy Approval (RFTA) form is submitted to our office.
-A tenant that is eligible to move will have this form available for the owner.
+2. Approve a tenant: Even though a family is determined by DHA to be eligible for the program, landlords should then conduct their own tenant screening process and follow the same legal, non-discriminatory procedures they would use for any non-assisted applicant applying to rent their property.
+DHA knows that the owner has approved the family when the moving packet (RFTA, Request for Tenancy Approval) is submitted to our office.
+A tenant that is eligible to move will have the packet available for the owner.